DFDS Seaways: Victoria Seaways 2013 fire

-On 23 April 2013, Victoria Seaways caught fire whilst on passage between Kiel, Germany and Klaipeda in Lithuania.
+On 23 April 2013, Victoria Seaways caught fire whilst on passage between Kiel, Germany and Klaipėda, Lithuania.
 The fire was discovered on the main vehicle deck at around midnight on the 22/23 April.
 The ship's fire-extinguishing system took control of the fire quickly, and passengers were sent to muster stations whilst the fire was put out.
-The ship continued to Klaipeda shortly after.
+The ship continued to Klaipėda shortly after.
 The cause of the incident is unknown.